Impatient Queuing for Intelligent Task Offloading in Multi-Access Edge Computing: Conclusion and Outlooks

 While we are focusing in this study on the utility loss caused by latency, the energy consumption of user devices also plays a key role in the practical applications of MEC task offloading.
-It calls for a significant follow-up effort to design a multi-objective MEC queue management framework, which supports tenant impatience while taking into account of the user mobility and channel condition.
+It calls for a significant follow-up effort to design a multi-objective MEC queue management framework, which supports \revise{user} impatience while taking into account of the user mobility and channel condition.
 Besides, though we have addressed the reneging phenomenon for both scenarios of non-Poisson service and imperfect Poisson QSI, respectively, the impatience-based approach is still challenged by a more complicated case, where imperfect QSI and non-Poisson service time are combined.
-An efficient online learning strategy to estimate a generic distribution of queuing delay\revise{, as we have discussed in Section~\ref{subsec:het_user},} is therefore required. \revise{Additionally, in specific and practical use scenarios where heterogeneous services coexist and share the same MEC server, it is of a great interest to evaluate the end performance of our proposed approach in combination with a multi-queuing mechanism.}
+An efficient online learning strategy to estimate a generic distribution of queuing delay{, as we have discussed in Section~\ref{subsec:het_user},} is therefore required. \revise{Upon dense reneging that violates the assumption of $G/M/1/\infty$ queue, the incomplete information game between the MEC server and users to learn the effective queuing model online and converge to an equilibrium, which is discussed in Sec.~\ref{subsec:poisson_mixture_queues_with_perfect_qsi}, is worth of investigation.} Additionally, in specific and practical use scenarios where heterogeneous services coexist and share the same MEC server, or when users are allowed to freely choose and flexibly switch among multiple MEC servers, it is of a great interest to evaluate the end performance of our proposed approach in combination with a multi-queuing mechanism. \revise{Furthermore, an multi-server extension that considers risk-based jockeying among different MEC servers is also a possible direction of future study.}